 There are times when the board needs to meet for confidential reasons such as discussions of legal matters.
 Those executive sessions are separate from general board meetings and, understandably, not open to residents.

-Establishing a code of conduct can help make your board meetings run more smoothly, too.
+Establish a code of conduct to help make your board meetings run more smoothly, too.
 For board members, this would include refraining from engaging in debates with homeowners, disclosing conflicts of interest and recusing yourself from any related votes to remove the perception of impropriety.

 How diligent you are about preventive maintenance will have a significant impact on the useful life of your components and, in turn, your future reserve requirements.
-“Similar to your budget, your reserve study is more of a guide than a set of hard and fast rules,” said Bobet Bennett-Marshall, senior vice president of financial services at FirstService Residential.
-“For instance, if you’ve invested in preventive maintenance, you may find that some of your components have longer useful lifespans than your reserve study predicted.
-On the other hand, you may have to replace some components sooner than expected because of external factors outside of your control, like wear and tear from a bad storm or hurricane.”
+“Similar to your budget, your reserve study is more of a guide than a set of hard and fast rules,” said Maureen Connolly, Client Accounting Business Partner at FirstService Residential.
+“For example, a solid preventive maintenance may yield a longer useful lifespan than your reserve study predicts.
+Conversely, you may have to replace some components sooner than expected because of unexpected external factors, like wear and tear from a bad storm or hurricane.”

-Bennett-Marshall also recommends evaluating the yield you are getting on your reserve funds to ensure you maintain healthy reserves.
-“We recommend assessing your yield on a bi-annual basis,” she said.
-“At FirstService Residential, we help our boards with these reviews by providing a list of our banking partners and yields with their monthly financial statements.”
+Connolly recommends evaluating the interests earned on your reserve funds to ensure you maintain healthy reserves.
+“We support our boards with a bi-annual assessment, providing banking solutions and yields with monthly financial statements.”